To The Community

 Community Service Learning

-This school year, the following groups exist: Unified Activities, Music Makers, Multi-Cultural Awareness Group, Animal Shelter, Nature Trail, Video, Teen Outreach Program (TOPS), Gay Straight Alliance (GSA), Yearbook and academic support.
+This school year, the following groups exist: Community Garden, Multicultural Awareness, Environmental Service Learning, Yoga Mindfulness and Meditation, Musical Theater, and Teen Outreach Program (TOPS).
 Through these service-learning groups, students get the opportunity to take field trips and participate in activities outside of the school.

 Past service learning projects have included a bullying awareness campaign, organization of talent shows and coffee house performances, and trail clean up around the school.